 All recommendations made by Azets are considered, given management responses, which are considered by the Audit and Risk Committee, and implemented as appropriate.
-There were no instances of internal audit recommendations not being accepted by management in the year.
+There was one instance of an internal audit recommendation not being accepted by management in the year: management 's perception was that the recommendation posed a higher risk around reputational management and damage than was offered by any limited additional value of acting on the recommendation.